KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 **Frame Marker:** Used for marking the page table entry as in use.
 0 means unmarked, 1 means marked this frame, and anything greater than 1 means it was marked a few frames ago but is not currently needed for this frame.
 This is useful if you want to add a slight frame delay before evicting something from the cache.

 **Physical Page Offset X/Y:** Points to the lower-left corner of the physical page in memory.
-Reconstructing the pixel index is done using `Physical Page Offset X/Y * ivec2(128)` where 128 represents texels per page in the x/y direction.
+Reconstructing the texel index is done using `Physical Page Offset X/Y * ivec2(128)` where 128 represents texels per page in the x/y direction.

 **Memory Pool Index:** This technique works by allocating physical memory from a series of sparse memory pools.
 When one memory pool has no remaining free memory for this frame, the allocator moves to the next pool.
 Under the hood the physical backing memory is a sparse 2D texture array and the memory pool index refers to which array slice the physical page is in.